 Mr. Smythe was a Vice President in the Lehman Brothers Equity Research Division from 1999 through 2000, where he monitored and analyzed legislative and regulatory issues.
 From 1984 to 1999, he worked on the Senate Budget Committee staff for Senator Pete Domenici (R-NM).
 During his nearly 16 years at the committee, he started as an energy, environment, and natural resources analyst, assumed the counsel’s responsibilities for the committee, and concluded his tenure with the committee as an Assistant Staff Director.
 Prior to joining the Senate Budget Committee, Mr. Smythe worked for three years at an energy and environmental consulting firm in Washington, DC.

-In 2018, Speaker Ryan and Leader Nancy Pelosi presented Mr. Smythe the John C. McCormack Award of Excellence for service and bipartisan dedication to the U.S. House of Representatives.
+In 2018, Speaker Ryan and House Democratic Leader Pelosi (D-CA) presented Mr. Smythe the John C. McCormack Award of Excellence for service and bipartisan dedication to the U.S. House of Representatives.
 In 2016, he received the Distinguished Public Service Alumni Award from the LBJ School of Public Affairs/University of Texas.

 Mr. Smythe received his master’s degree in Public Affairs from the LBJ School of Public Affairs and his bachelor’s degree in Government from the University of Texas.